jdun28/vending-machine/README.md

 #### Backend (C# .NET Core API)
 - **Location** `backend`
 - **Structure**
+  - Services:
+    -`CsvVendingMachine`
+    - `IVendingMachine`: The interface to use all methods within `CsvVendingMachine`.
-  - `CsvVendingMachine`:
+  - Controllers:
     - `VendingMachineController`: API Controller to handle HTTP requests and to interface with the underlying  `CsvVendingMachine.cs` file.
-  - `Product` & `Transaction`: the models for the data we will be using in this project.
-  - `IVendingMachine`: The interface to use all methods within `CsvVendingMachine`.
+  - Models:
+    - `Product`
+    - `Transaction`

 - **Main Technologies**: .NET 8, ASP.NET Core